 Exclusive: Friend of missing 23-year-old Mackenzie Lueck speaks out about disappearance

-Friend of missing University of Utah student Mackenzie Lueck, Kennedy Stoner, granted an exclusive interview to "Outnumbered Overtime" Tuesday, to speak out about her sorority sister's mysterious disappearance
+Friend of missing University of Utah student Mackenzie Lueck, Kennedy Stoner, granted an exclusive interview to "Outnumbered Overtime" Tuesday, to speak out about her sorority sister's mysterious disappearance.

 The 23-year-old Lueck disappeared last week, after ordering a Lyft in Utah.
 She was flying back home from a funeral in Los Angeles on June 17, according to police.
 She then ordered the Lyft and was last seen early Monday morning near Hatch Park in Utah.